 Believe it or not, one of the more intriguing position battles heading into training camp later this month surrounds the 49ers special teams unit.
 Outside of positional locks (kicker, punter and long snapper), the 49ers haven't delegated a bona fide return specialist heading into the season.
 As camp battles loom, who will return punts and kicks for San Francisco in 2020?

 Long Snapper: Kyle Nelson (9th Season)

-Return Specialists: Brandon Aiyuk (1st Season), Travis Benjamin (9th Season), Chris Finke (1st Season), Richie James (3rd Season), Dante Pettis (3rd Season), D.J.
-Reed Jr. (3rd Season), Trent Taylor (4th Season)
+Return Specialists: Brandon Aiyuk (1st Season), Travis Benjamin (9th Season), Chris Finke (1st Season), Richie James Jr. (3rd Season), Dante Pettis (3rd Season), D.J.
+Jones Jr. (3rd Season), Trent Taylor (4th Season)

 According to Football Outsiders, San Francisco boasted the 12th-ranked special teams unit last season.
 James Jr. served as the 49ers primary punt returner, averaging 8.0 yards per punt return attempt, tied for the ninth-best mark in the league.
 However, the 49ers were 27th-ranked in kick returns, averaging 20.5 yards per return in 2019.

 Brandon Aiyuk: The second of the 49ers two first-round picks in the draft handled kick return duties at Arizona State last season and averaged 27.1 yards per attempt on 29 returns.
 On punt returns, Aiyuk averaged 11.7 yards per attempt.
 He ranked first among PAC-12 returners in both kickoff and punt return averages in 2019.
 It is possible the 49ers choose to reserve Aiyuk for offensive duties, especially with Deebo Samuel potentially out 12-16 weeks with a broken foot.